[Otira Bridge]

 Notes from Class

-• Quick review of ENSE 621: System Modeling and Analysis.
+• Quick review of ENSE 621: System Concepts, Issues and Processes.

 • Requirements engineering; requirements management; implementation and applications of traceability.